Determining plane curve singularities from its polars: Preliminaries and translation of the problem to a morphism

 Our aim is to give a precise description of the relation between the singular points of the curve and those of its generic polars.
 This will provide a new alternative proof of Theorem \ref{Casas-8.6.4}.
 As a previous step we will also recover the polar invariants, but in contrast, our algorithm will give a different proof of the second step, avoiding the use of the Newton polygon and the tracking of the polars after successive blowing-ups.

-A classical tool to study the relation between a germ and its polar curves are the polar invariants, which were introduced by Teissier in \cite{Tei77b} and are numerical topological invariants of $\xi$ closely related to its (transverse) polar curves.
-A point $p \in \caN_O(\xi)$ is a {\em rupture point} of $\xi$ if either there are at least two free points on $\xi$ in its first neighbourhood, or $p$ is satellite and there is at least one free point on $\xi$ in its first neighbourhood.
+A classical tool to study the relation between a germ and its polar curves are the polar invariants.
+These invariants were introduced by Teissier in \cite{Tei77b}, where he proved that they are topological invariants of $\xi$ closely related to its (transverse) polar curves.
+A point $p \in \mathcal{N}_O(\xi)$ is a {\em rupture point} of $\xi$ if either there are at least two free points on $\xi$ in its first neighbourhood, or $p$ is satellite and there is at least one free point on $\xi$ in its first neighbourhood.
 Equivalently, $p$ is a rupture point if and only if the total transform $\bar{\xi}_p$ has three different tangents.
-We denote by $\caR(\xi)$ the set of rupture points of $\xi$.
-More generally, if $p \in \caN_O$ is a free point, $\caR^p(\xi)$ denotes the subset of rupture points of $\xi$ which are either equal to $p$ or $p$-satellite.
+In the augmented dual graph of $\mathcal{S}\left(\xi\right)$, rupture points correspond to vertices with three or more incident edges (counting the arrows).
+We denote by $\mathcal{R}(\xi)$ the set of rupture points of $\xi$.
+More generally, if $p \in \mathcal{N}_O$ is a free point, $\mathcal{R}^p(\xi)$ denotes the subset of rupture points of $\xi$ which are either equal to $p$ or $p$-satellite.
 Note that all rupture points are singular, and also all maximal singular points are rupture points.

-For any $p \in \caN_O$, take $\gamma^p$ to be any irreducible germ of curve going through $p$ and whose point in the first neighbourhood of $p$ is free and does not lie on $\xi$, and define the rational number \beq I(p) = I_{\xi}(p) = \frac{[\xi.\gamma^p]}{e_O(\gamma^p)} = \frac{[\xi.\caK(p)]}{\nu_O(\caK(p))}, \enq which is independent of the choice of $\gamma^p$ and will be called \emph{invariant quotient at} $p$.
-The {\em polar invariants} of $\xi$ are the invariant quotients $I(q)$ at the rupture points $q \in \caR(\xi)$.
+For any $p \in \mathcal{N}_O$, take $\gamma^p$ to be any irreducible germ of curve going through $p$ and whose point in the first neighbourhood of $p$ is free and does not lie on $\xi$, and define the rational number which is independent of the choice of $\gamma^p$ and will be called \emph{invariant quotient at} $p$.
+The {\em polar invariants} of $\xi$ are the invariant quotients $I(q)$ at the rupture points $q \in \mathcal{R}(\xi)$.
 Note that they (as well as the invariant quotients) can be computed from an Enriques diagram of $\xi$, and hence are topological invariants of $\xi$.
 In fact, it was shown by Merle in \cite{Mer77} that if $\xi$ is irreducible, its equisingularity class is determined by its multiplicity at $O$ and by its polar invariants.
 Polar invariants have an interesting topological meaning which was given by L\^{e}, Michel and Weber in \cite{LMW91}.

 We have defined the polar invariants without any mention to polar germs.
 Its relation to polar germs is given by the next